ca057/coffeescript.py/README.md

 # coffeescript.py

-Since begining 2019 I take a picture of every coffee I drunk. `coffeescript.py` is a small script which takes these pictures, crops them and creates a compilation out of it.
+Since begining 2019 I take a picture of every coffee I drink. `coffeescript.py` is a small script which takes these pictures, crops them and creates a compilation out of it.

 This compilation looks for 11th February to 11th August 2019 like this (sorted by date and time):